AJ Tutoring Blog

 Critical Thinking & Problem Solving in Math

 It’s not as simple as just providing or explaining the answer.
-Algebra and Geometry classes cover the foundational concepts of mathematics necessary in all future, high-level courses.
+Algebra and Geometry classes cover the foundational concepts of mathematics necessary in all future high-level courses.
 However, some classes focus too heavily on memorization of notes and formulas.
-They sometimes provide a sample solution that students mimic without an understanding as to why.
-This deprives students of the practice in and development of necessary critical thinking and problem solving skills.
+They sometimes provide a sample solution that students mimic without understanding why.
+This deprives students of the practice and development of necessary critical thinking and problem-solving skills.

 These skills might seem to be basics expected of middle school and high school students, mastered back in the earlier grade levels when they were the primary focus.
-Critical thinking and problem solving skills sometimes are put on the back burner in high school level math: periodically glanced at but not deemed to be of utmost importance.
+Critical thinking and problem solving skills sometimes are put on the back burner in high school math: periodically glanced at but not deemed important.
 Instead, those new concepts and formulas are given priority, and students are tasked with memorizing those formulas and applications.
-This may be beneficial to students who already possess critical thinking skills, but for those unlucky ones who haven’t yet developed such strong talent, it weakens that critical mathematical foundation.
+This may benefit students who already possess critical thinking skills, but it weakens that critical mathematical foundation for those unlucky ones who haven’t yet developed such strong talent.

 Instead of just focusing solely on content, we should ideally discuss the critical thinking process.
 When facing a difficult problem, it is important to first break down the problem by reading carefully, separate out important and unimportant information, and identify what is being asked for.
 We can only solve a problem confidently by completely understanding the problem.